congop/execstub/README.md

 ## Alternatives:
 I believe in having options/choices.
 So use this package whenever you pleases.
-You should however be aware of the following alternatives to or for cli api usage:
+You should however be aware of the following alternatives to or for CLI API usage:
   - Use package variable representing the command which you can change in unit-test.
   - Build an abstraction which models the execution as a strategy. when unit-test just plug the fake behavior